Simple commodity production: Early settler colonies

 "By the mid-1600s... [a]bout three-quarters of the colonists [in colonial America] were farmers. (…) Most farmers owned their land.
 To encourage immigration, colonists often received free or almost free land.
 Land was readily available at low prices (…) Most immigrants and native-born colonists enjoyed ample opportunity to acquire property.
 Upon completing terms of indenture, on average four years in duration, servants often received plots of land on which to begin their lives as freemen."

 The proportion of early American colonists who worked as artisans is estimated to have been between 10% and 18%.
-So the vast majority of the workforce at that time (up to about 93%) consisted not of waged employees, but of independent farmers plus artisans engaging in simple commodity production.
+So the vast majority of the workforce at that time (up to about 93%) consisted not of waged employees, but of independent farmers plus artisans, both engaging in simple commodity production.
 Imported African slaves "worked mainly on the tobacco, rice and indigo plantations of the southern coast, from the Chesapeake Bay colonies of Maryland and Virginia south to Georgia."
 Before 1660, few Virginia planters owned slaves.
 By 1675 the use of slaves was common, and by 1700 slaves largely replaced indentured servants.
 "With plentiful land and slave labor available to grow a lucrative crop, southern planters prospered, and family-based tobacco plantations became the economic and social norm".
 In hindsight, Marx concluded that:

 "In fact the veiled slavery of the wage-labourers in Europe needed the unqualified slavery of the New World as its pedestal. (…) If money, according to [a critique in 1842 of public finance by monsieur Marie] Augier, 'comes into the world with a congenital blood-stain on one cheek,' capital comes dripping from head to toe, from every pore, with blood and dirt."

 In an early appraisal of David Ricardo’s theory of land rent, Marx notes the difference between (1) independent "farming colonists" in colonial Australia and America who “are not capitalists” and who do not engage in capitalist production, although they sell their surpluses for money to obtain manufactured goods, and (2) the hybrid form of colonial plantations based mainly on slave labour, which is conducted by capitalists who are “at the same time capitalist and landowner”.

 From the time of the earliest British colonial settlements of the 1600s until America began to issue its own currency in 1783, three different types of money were used in colonial commodity trade: (1) coins such as Spanish dollars and shillings, (2) paper notes including fiat money denominated in British pounds, shillings and pence; land notes; bank notes; and tobacco notes, and (3) portable goods and services offered in exchange, including tobacco, corn, wampum, buttons, etc.